-There should be an exultation expressed in these lines, akin to the thrill of watching Pulp Fiction or playing Call of Duty: Black Ops.
-Instead, in this context, with DuBose’s performance, we’re mostly appalled.
-Or we marvel at Homer’s savage expertise in verse — and not the tendon-severing reality of what he describes.
-It’s true, though, that unlike a a piece of kitschy sadomasochistic mayhem like the film 300, Homer doesn’t ignore the agonies that remain, the weeping survivors, the loss of sons and fathers and husbands.
+There should be an exultation expressed in these lines, akin to the thrill of watching Pulp Fiction or playing Call of Duty.
+Instead, in this context, we’re mostly appalled.
+Or we marvel at Homer’s savage expertise in verse — and not the tendon-severing reality of what he’s describing.
+It’s true, though, that unlike a a piece of kitschy mayhem like the film 300, Homer doesn’t ignore the agonies that remain: the weeping survivors, the loss of sons and fathers and husbands.
 Neither does Homer offer any easy consolation.
-There’s no eternal reward here.
-We may gain glory, but our spirits simply vanish down to the House of Death.
+There is the glory of one’s memory being sung, of course, but otherwise, for your soul?
+It simply vanishes down to the House of Death.

 It’s a simple enough trick but undeniably effective.
 The Poet breaks off recounting all the Greek leaders and where they sailed from and starts naming towns in Indiana, Michigan and Texas.
-Later, his roster of the many wars that will follow this late-Bronze Age squabble becomes an echoing exercise in human futility and death.
+Later, his roster of the many wars that will follow this late-Bronze Age squabble becomes an exercise in human futility and death echoing down through history.

-Much like King Lear’s famous cry of grief, “Never, never, never, never, never,” it’s an echo that seems to go on forever, an echo that follows us down through the centuries, engulfs us and implicates us in our seats.
+Much like King Lear’s famous cry of grief, “Never, never, never, never, never,” the list seems to go on forever until it engulfs us and implicates us in our seats.

 Unless — Peterson and O’Hare imply — we stop it.